 Seattle, Bellingham, Online

-The Greenlake Grove welcomes you to the monthly Full Moon Meditation for Peace--online.
+The Greenlake Grove welcomes you to the monthly Peace Meditation--online.
 Dial in from anywhere in the world.
-All are welcome regardless of experience or affiliation.
+All people of good intent are welcome regardless of experience or affiliation.
 Please join us online for a time of simple chanting and stillness.
+Bring your intentions.

 Druid Prayer for Peace: Deep within the still center of my being, may I find peace.
 Silently within the quiet of the Grove, may I share peace.
 Powerfully, within the greater circle of humankind, may I radiate peace.
 May there be Peace throughout the whole world.

-Bring your Intentions: As is consistent with the OBOD tradition, we gather for a Full Moon Meditation on or around the Full Moon each mo nth--for this 30 minute stillness meditation.
+As is consistent with the OBOD tradition, we gather for a Peace Meditation on or around the last Saturday of the month--for this 30 minute meditation.
 Nicole hosts and Ruth assists.
-We hope to see you there.
+We hope to see you there!

-Join Online via GoToMeeting: Full Moon Meditation.
+Join Online via GoToMeeting: Peace Meditation.
 It's easy to join meeting from your computer, tablet or smartphone.

 https://global.gotomeeting.com/join/779897725